flexera-public/scheduled_job/README.md

 include ::ScheduledJob
 ```

-Then you need to say what the job is acutally to do.
-This is done by implementing the permform method.
+Then you need to say what the job is actually to do.
+This is done by implementing the perform method.

 ```ruby
 def perform